Overview

 Bio

 Morgan James leads a translational neuroscience lab at the Brain and Mind Centre at the University of Sydney, where his research examines the neural basis of psychiatric disorders characterised by dysregulated motivation, including addictions, eating disorders, and depression.
 He runs an active drug discovery program that provides a direct pipeline from lab findings to potential treatments.
-Until December 2024 he held a position of Assistant Professor of Psychiatry at Rutgers in New Jersey, the largest multidisciplinary addiction research site in the US, where he remains an Adjunct Professor.
+Until December 2024, he held the position of Assistant Professor of Psychiatry at Rutgers in New Jersey, the largest multidisciplinary addiction research site in the US, where he remains an Adjunct Professor.

 Event